Go to page content

 Exercise and drinking more water can help reduce the risk of an anal fissure.

-Take the findings of a study, for example.
+Take the findings of this study, for example.
 Acupuncture was applied to the Zhongliao (BL 33) and Xialiao (Bl 34) points for five days after surgery.
 Polyethylene glycol 4000 was administered orally, whereas suspended moxibustion on the Chang Qiang (GV 1) point was also applied within 10 minutes after a bowel movement.
 After three days, there were vast improvements in a person’s willingness to defecate.

 Also, speak to a clinical physician to rule out hemorrhoids or other diseases that may cause bowel obstructions or diarrhea.
 Doing so can help you identify potential side effects of medication or herb use.